-An arrest record contains information about a person's criminal history, including arrests by any law enforcement agency.
-Many arrest records are available to the public under the Freedom of Information Act (FOIA), although some can be accessed only by law enforcement agencies.
-Arrest records contain important information including:
+An arrest record contains information about a person's criminal history, including arrests made by any law enforcement agency.
+Many arrest records are available to the public under the Freedom of Information Act (FOIA), although some can only be accessed by law enforcement agencies.

 Some employers are legally required to check arrest records before hiring any applicant, including:

 Landlords and property managers often search for the arrest records of potential tenants as part of their screening process in order to protect the safety of other residents.

 People can search inmate records for friends or family members who have been convicted of crimes to find out where they're incarcerated and when they might be released.

 Many individuals also perform arrest record searches for people they have met through online dating sites or on sales platforms such as Craigslist.
 Running background checks can protect you from becoming involved with individuals convicted of fraud, domestic violence, sexual offenses, or other serious crimes.

 Individuals can also search their own arrest records to verify the accuracy of their public records.

 Arrest records are available at the county, state, and national level.
 Because people frequently relocate, your search should start at the national level.
 You may not find records from other jurisdictions if you only search arrest records at the state or county level.

 It is important to use a reputable arrest records database.
 Some fraudulent or questionable websites contain false criminal records and mug shots of innocent people in order to slander them or extort money.
 Do not make any serious decisions without verifying the accuracy of any records.